TaimoorNxtDev/SerialVsWorkerThread/readMe.md

 # String Hashing - Serial vs Parallel Execution
 This repository contains a program that demonstrates the difference between serial and parallel execution in string hashing using worker threads in Node.js.
 The program also includes an option to run both serial and parallel executions in parallel using child processes.
-By default, the program will hash 10000000 strings using serial execution.
+By default, the program will hash 10000000 strings using crypto module.

 Requirements
 To run the program, you will need: